bpiel/billy-macs/MODERNIZATION_PLAN.md

 2. Convert first few packages to use-package + straight
 3. Test that Emacs still starts
 4. Gradually convert all packages
+5. Note: Package sources will be installed in `straight/repos/` and committed to repo
+6. Update .gitignore to ignore `straight/build/` but keep `straight/repos/`
-5. Commit: "Migrate to straight.el package management"
+7. Commit: "Migrate to straight.el package management"

 ### Step 4: Replace completion framework
 1. Add vertico, consult, marginalia, orderless